 - Program Fee: FREE

-- Open to New York high school students grades 7-12
+- Open to ALL middle and high school aged students grades 7-12

 - Pre-registration is required through a school advisor using this online registration form